joyrahman/acmeair-nodejs/README.md

 * Create a folder under dataaccess with the new dbtype name.
 Look at current implementation for reference.

-### Data consistency with Acmeair Java

-The data format is NOT the same as Acmeair Java.
-The impact:

-* You can not share database with Acmeair Java.
 * When drive acmeair workload, you need follow the [instruction](https://github.com/acmeair/acmeair/wiki/jMeter-Workload-Instructions) to use -DusePureIDs=true when starting jmeter.